Policies & Risks

 Daycare fee and late pickup

-Please be on time dropping off and picking up your dog (s).
+Please be on time dropping off and picking up your dog(s).
 We work by appointment and do not have the staff available to look after them after the grooming has been completed.
 If your dog needs to stay longer than 2 hours before or after its grooming time, there will be a $15 daycare fee.
-If you are late & pick up after hours, we will charge an additional $25 to cover costs.
+If you are late & pick up after hours, we will charge an additional $ 25 per 30 minutes.

 Difficult Dogs

 There will be a charge of $25 on top of the regular grooming fees for any dog that is difficult to handle.
-Grooming a difficult dog requires more time, more handlers and can be dangerous to both the dog and groomer.
+Grooming a difficult dog requires more time, and more handlers and can be dangerous to both the dog and groomer.

 Senior Dogs